Apprenticeships for non-teaching staff

 -

 Yes.
 Apprentices must have the correct residency status, have lived in the UK for the last 3 years and be living in England for the duration of their training.
-They can’t be in full-time education or on another government funded training programme either.
-There are no longer any requirements for apprentices to hold specific maths or English qualifications to be eligible to complete and apprenticeship.
+They can’t be in full-time education or on another government-funded training programme either.

 -